Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is a PET scan?

-A PET (positron emission tomography) scan is an imaging test that uses radioactive material to diagnose a variety of diseases.
-Doctors use it to find tumours, diagnose heart disease, brain disorders and other conditions.
-A PET scan provides a picture of the body working, not just a picture of its structure, like some other scans.
+A positron emission tomography (PET) scan is an imaging test that uses radioactive material to diagnose, monitor and treat a variety of conditions and diseases.
+Doctors use it to find tumours, diagnose heart disease and brain disorders and other conditions.
+A PET scan shows how the body is working, unlike other scans, which only show its structure.

 How do PET scans work?

-If you have a PET scan, you’ll be given an injection of a small amount of short-acting radioactive liquid, known as a tracer.
-The one most commonly used is FDG (fluorodeoxyglucose).
-FDG is a simple sugar — it’s glucose that has been radiolabelled, and it gives off energy in the body, which can be seen by the scanner.
+During a PET scan, you are injected with a small amount of short-acting radioactive liquid, known as a tracer.
+The one most used is fluorodeoxyglucose (FDG).
+FDG is a simple sugar (glucose) that has been radiolabelled.
+This means that it gives off energy in the body which can be seen by the scanner.

-The rate that the sugar is taken up by the body’s tissues provides an indication of how active the tissue is.
-For example, cancer cells grow quickly, which needs a lot of energy, and hence a lot of sugar.
-This increased uptake of sugar makes them show up as bright hot spots on the scan.
+The rate at which sugar is taken up by the body’s tissues gives an indication of how active the tissue is.
+For example, cancer cells grow quickly, so they need a lot of energy, and therefore a lot of sugar.
+This increased uptake of sugar makes them show up as bright ‘hot spots’ on the scan.

-Healthy tissue also uses more sugar than unhealthy tissue, so an area where there is little tracer may indicate unhealthy tissue or reduced blood flow.
+Healthy tissue also uses more sugar than unhealthy tissue.
+A scan that shows less tracer than expected may indicate unhealthy tissue or reduced blood flow to the area.

-PET scans can be used for many purposes, including:
+PET scans are performed for many reasons, including:

 How do I prepare for a PET scan?

-The scan usually takes about 15 to 20 minutes but you can expect to be in the PET imaging department for between 2 and 3 hours.
+The scan usually takes about 15 to 20 minutes, but you can expect to be in the PET imaging department for about 2 to 3 hours.

 Before the scan, you should:

-You may then need to rest quietly in a bed or chair for 90 minutes.
-For some scans you may need to drink some contrast material.
-You will be able to empty your bladder before the scans.
+You will then rest quietly in a bed or chair for 90 minutes.
+For some scans, you may be given some contrast material to drink.
+You will be able to empty your bladder before the scan starts.

 The PET scanner has a flat bed which slides into a round opening.
-Once in the PET scanner, you will be asked to remain as still as possible, while the scans are being done.
-You can tell the staff if you get stiff or uncomfortable, or if you are feeling claustrophobic.
+Once in the PET scanner, you will be asked to remain as still as possible while the scans are being done.
+You can tell the staff if you get stiff, uncomfortable or are feeling claustrophobic.

 The scan usually does not take more than 20 minutes.

 After the scanning, staff will check the images.
 They will remove your intravenous line.
-After the test you should drink plenty of water to flush out the radioactive tracer.
-If you are breastfeeding, you will be given specific instructions.
+After the test, you should drink plenty of water to flush out the radioactive tracer.
+If you are breastfeeding, you will be given specific instructions about when to resume breastfeeding.

 A specialist will examine the scans and write a report for your doctor, who will explain the results to you.